 This icon indicates that the page is currently published on the live site by means of configuration of the Publish from and Publish to properties on the page's Form or Content tab.
 If the page is under workflow, it also needs to be in the Published workflow step for this icon to appear next to it.

 This icon indicates that the page is not published on the live site.

 When a page is not under a workflow, the icon indicates that the Publish to property is set to a past date and time.

 Under a workflow, the icon indicates that the page has not yet been published, i.e. that it has no previously published version.

 This icon appears next to pages that are scheduled to be published in the future.

-Without workflow, this happens when the value in the Publish from property on the page's Form tab is set to a future date and time.
+Without workflow, this happens when the value in the Publish from property on the page's Form or Content tab is set to a future date and time.

 Under workflow, the same applies, while a page must not have a previously published version (if it has a previously published version, theicon is displayed instead).